ddev/ddev/docs/users/performance.md

 ### Introduction

 The experimental Mutagen asynchronous update feature introduced in v1.18 offers advanced performance experiences for some projects.
-Unlike the NFS feature, it requires no pre-configuration or installation.
-It can also be significantly faster than NFS and massively faster than plain vanilla Docker.
+Unlike the NFS feature, it requires no pre-configuration or installation. **You do not need to install mutagen.** It can also be significantly faster than NFS and massively faster than plain vanilla Docker.

 Mutagen can offer massive webserver performance speedups on macOS and traditional Windows; it's not useful on Linux or Windows WSL2, as it adds complexity but doesn't add significant performance.